Last updated July 2026

 Where to Learn More

-Auckland NZ — Castor Bay Beach Reserve — Tātaki Auckland Unlimited’s destination listing with current visitor info.
+Auckland NZ — Castor Bay Beach Reserve: tourism listing with visitor information and location details.

 Frequently Asked Questions

-Where is Castor Bay?
+Where is Castor Bay Beach Reserve?

-Is the beach safe for swimming?
+Is the beach suitable for swimming?

 Is there a beach shower?

-Yes — by the steps to the turf area.
+Yes, a beach shower is available near the steps to the turf area.

 Spotted something incorrect on this page?
 Let us know.